Help shape the management and protection of England’s hedgerows

 -

-Propose extending the no-cutting period or requiring checks for active nests at all times, regardless of dates, to comply with the Wildlife and Countryside Act 1981.
+Propose extending the no-cutting period to comply with the Wildlife and Countryside Act 1981.

 -